haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

     - [Crypto](https://hackage.haskell.org/package/Crypto) - a very old sink
     - [crypto-api](https://hackage.haskell.org/package/crypto-api) - cryptographic classes

 These prior efforts can be considered to be somewhat partially successful in presenting Haskell developers with access to cryptographic primitives, but present a significant development challenge and a high refactoring cost if dependencies become deprecated, which happens often.
-Of these libraries, a considerable amount are deprecated or have been dead for many years, with `cryptonite`, `crypton`, and `saltine` being clear front-runners in terms of current usage and transitive dependencies (and `sel` being under active development).
+Of these libraries, a considerable amount are deprecated or archived, with `cryptonite`, `crypton`, and `saltine` being clear front-runners in terms of current usage and transitive dependencies (and `sel` being under active development).

 Of these four, one is a fork of another (`crypton` and `cryptonite`), and the other two are bindings to `libsodium` which does not sufficiently capture our need for low-level cryptographic primitives in general. `crypton/ite` exposes a few highly- opinionated / specific classes for hashing, block and stream ciphers, but otherwise is focused on concrete implementations and functions.
 Both `crypton` and `cryptonite` rely on bindings to C implementations that have not undergone the same vetting as commonly-used C libraries; though the code is itself not suspect, the lack of provenance makes it ill-suited for recommendation in trusted environments, and maintenance of the C implementation poses burden of high technical skill. `libsodium` bindings are more trustworthy, but the limited options severely hamper interop with other systems unless they too are using `libsodium`, making them ill-suited for recommendation for some use cases.